 Riverdale Farm – After all that downtown nightlife, you might want some quiet time.
 Riverdale farm is just a few blocks east of the Village and is a working farm located right in the heart of Toronto.

-Almost overlapping with Bloor/Yorkville, stepping into the Annex feels like another city.
+Almost overlapping with Bloor/Yorkville, is another fantastic Toronto neighborhood, the Annex.
+Compared to Yorkville, it feels like another city.

-It's the university district filled with a diverse group of people from students, young urban professionals, retirees, and immigrants from around the world.
+It’s the University of Toronto district and it is filled with a diverse group of people from students to young urban professionals, retirees, and immigrants from around the world.